-All MFF SNAP-Ed Local Implementing Agencies (LIAs) will participate in program evaluation as directed by MFF.
-MFF will work collaboratively with each LIA to develop an evaluation plan that includes: 1) SMART Objectives, and 2) process and outcome measures for direct education and PSE change strategies.
-The evaluation plan is also aligned with local program considerations and statewide metrics for behavioral and PSE outcomes.
+All SNAP-Ed at MFF Local Implementing Agencies (LIAs) will participate in program evaluation as directed by MFF.
+As a subrecipient, you are assigned an MFF Evaluation Specialist with whom you will collaboratively develop an evaluation plan that includes: 1) SMART Objectives, and 2) process and outcome measures for direct education and PSE change strategies.
+The evaluation plan is aligned with local program considerations and statewide metrics for behavioral and PSE outcomes.